roblevay/T2765/Lab2 Installing.md

 ## Goal
 Test read performance with 4 KB block size, 100% random reads, 8 threads, for 60 seconds.

+Download the file diskspd.exe to the c:\temp directory

 ## Step 1 – Create a test file
 From a command prompt: